Creating a search engine for websites using Elasticsearch and Playwright

 docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.15.0

-Then, you can create a new console project and add a reference to Playwright and NEST (Elasticsearch client).
+Then, create a new console project and add references to Playwright and NEST (the Elasticsearch client).
 For Playwright, you also need to use the CLI to install the browsers.

 Shell